jahpgm/tserver/README.md

 ## Changelog

+* 1.0.19 - Fixed deprecated octal in logReset.

 * 1.0.18 - Added config option for settings.silent to stop logging to console.
 Also exported TestServer so it can be run from other modules.

 * 1.0.17 - Better startup information about config file, mappings, etc.